Team-Micras/MicrasFirmware/README.md

 - [OpenOCD](https://openocd.org/) (`sudo apt install openocd`)
 - [ST-Util](https://github.com/stlink-org/stlink) (`sudo apt install stlink-tools`)

-For each debug type, it is necessary to install the respective gdb server.
+For each debug type, it is necessary to install the respective GDB server.

 If using J-Link, the flashing process can be done by running the following command: